 Member States are required to provide details about their national objectives related to the non-discriminatory participation of renewable energy, demand response and storage, including via aggregation, in all energy markets.
+Data format: text, length 2000

 Mandatory, if applicable (i.e. Member States have to provide information if further details are needed to understand the goal of the target / objective).